 Quality Assurance of Concrete

-Testing for physical p*uperties of every incoming batch aggregate are done not only at internal laboratory according to standard method and procedure but also external third party laboratory as specified interval.
+Testing for physical properties of every incoming batch aggregate are done not only at internal laboratory according to standard method and procedure but also external third party laboratory as specified interval.
 Nominal maximum size of 9.5 mm and 19 mm coarse aggregate are commonly available for general mix proportion and nominal maximum size of 25 mm and 37.5 mm can be applied as project required.

 Type-1 Ordinary Portland Cement is mainly used in concrete production.
-Cement motor tests are regularly performed for every incoming cement at internal laboratory.
+Cement mortar tests are regularly performed for every incoming cement at internal laboratory.
 Monthly physical quality testing of current using cement is done in order to assure the quality.
 Also, chemical properties of each batch cement can be available from cement test certificate of manufacturer/supplier.
 Cement stored at warehouse over three months is retested for use of concrete production.

 Water analysis test is conducted at external laboratory at every six months.
 Usually, water is kept in clean and free fom undesirable particle, injurious amount of sewage, oil, acid and other deleterious matters.